Multipolar exchange interaction and complex order in insulating lanthanides: Intersite interactions

 \subsubsection{Derivation}

 The kinetic interaction of Goodenough mechanism due to the electron transfer between the partially filled $f$ orbitals and empty $d$ orbitals on different sites is derived.
-The kinetic contribution includes the effect of the splitting of the intermediate $J$ multiplet states of $f^Nd^1$ configurations:
+The microscopic form of the kinetic contribution is given by

+This Hamiltonian includes the effect of the splitting of the intermediate $J$ multiplet states of $f^Nd^1$ configurations.

-The intermediate states of $f^Nd^1$ are determined as follows.
+The intermediate states of $f^Nd^1$ in Eq. (\ref{Eq:HKEfd}) are determined as follows.
 Without the orbital splitting, the intermediate states are expressed by the $J$ multiplets arising from the $LS$-terms (\ref{Eq:LS_fNd1}):

 Here the $J$ mixing is ignored.
-The intermediate states involving the ligand-field splitting may expressed by the linear combination of the atomic $J$ multiplets:
+The intermediate states involving the ligand-field splitting may be expressed by the linear combination of the atomic $J$ multiplets: